pagopa/io-wallet/apps/io-wallet-user-func/README.md

 - [tsup](https://classic.yarnpkg.com/en/package/tsup)
 - [vitest](https://classic.yarnpkg.com/en/package/vitest)

-This project uses [Yarn](https://classic.yarnpkg.com/) as depndencies manager.
+This project uses [Yarn](https://classic.yarnpkg.com/) as dependencies manager.

 Moreover, this project is strongly correlated to different [Azure Cloud](https://learn.microsoft.com/en-us/azure/?product=popular) Resources, all available by logging in with your user name directly to the Azure portal.
 The two most important Azure resources used by this service are [Azure Functions](https://learn.microsoft.com/en-us/azure/azure-functions/) and [Azure CosmosDB](https://learn.microsoft.com/en-us/azure/cosmos-db/).